-Levels of achievement for Units 1 and 2 are determined by schools and not reported to the VCAA.
 Levels of achievement for Unit 3 and 4 sequences are assessed using School-based Assessments and external assessments including examinations.
 For Unit 3 & 4, each VCE study has three graded assessment components: either one School-based Assessment and two external assessments, or two School-based Assessments and one external assessment.
 Each of the three graded assessment components contributes to a study score.
 Graded assessments are reported on an 11-point scale ranging from grade A+ to E, or as UG (Ungraded).
+All of a student's Study Scores are then sent to the Victorian Tertiary Admissions Centre (VTAC) where an Australian Tertiary Admission Rank (ATAR) is produced for the student based on their study score, and examination performance.
+The highest possible ATAR score is 99.95.